Kingrashy12/nexu/packages/nexujs/README.md

 - **Request Encryption**: Incoming requests are encrypted using a shared secret key defined in the key configuration.
 - **Response Encryption**: Outgoing server responses are also encrypted with the same shared key, ensuring end-to-end secure communication.

-> Important: The same `NEXU_KEY` used in your backend `.env` file must also be added to your client's `.env`
+> Important: The same `NEXU_PUBLIC_KEY` and `NEXU_PRIVATE_KEY` used in your backend `.env` file must also be used in your client's side
 > file to enable seamless encryption and decryption of requests and responses.

-For information on setting up the client-side encryption key, refer to the [nexujs-client README](../client/README.md#set-key).
+For information on setting up the client-side encryption key, refer to the [nexujs-client README](../nexujs-client/README.md#set-key).

 ### Configuration API